Corinne Diacre: Controversies

 In the same month of October, former Clermont Foot goalkeeper Franck L'Hostis, along with players Anthony Lippini and Karim Djellabi, spoke out against Diacre’s coaching style in an interview with So Foot, comparing her time at the club to a dictatorship.
 They claimed Diacre would force players to sit out matches without giving them a reason, and would threaten to fire them “for the good of the group.”
 Diacre also allegedly would not allow players to stay in their rooms during Ramadan, again for the good of the group.
 The players continued, criticizing her for being overly particular about minor things such as players wearing matching socks in practice or even barring players from having ice cubes in their drinks.
 All of these things earned her the nicknames of “Attila,” “the dragon” and “the chief warrant officer” amongst the Clermont players.
 When Diacre left her position at Clermont, she did so without saying goodbye.

 In mid-November, Amandine Henry gave an interview with Canal+, where she spoke about being dropped from the national team, accusing Diacre of doing so as punishment for speaking to Noël Le Graët about the team’s issues.
 Henry went on to describe the national team environment around the time of the 2019 FIFA Women’s World Cup.

-Days after Henry’s interview, Diacre attempted to put an end to the controversies surrounding the French national team.
+Days after Henry’s interview, Diacre attempted to put an end to the controversies surrounding the France national team.
 She re-called Amandine Henry to the team, despite Henry’s public comments against Diacre.
 Around the same time as Henry’s interview, a former Clermont player, Thomas Guerbert, spoke about her management during her time at the club.
-Guerbert tweeted that Diacre’s coaching style for the French national team was the same as it was in the Ligue 2 club, and to “not expect her to change.”
+Guerbert tweeted that Diacre’s coaching style for the France national team was the same as it was in the Ligue 2 club, and to “not expect her to change.”
 Guerbert’s claims echoed the concerns of his Clermont teammates from a month prior.

 At the beginning of February 2021, Noël Le Graët offered his continued support to Diacre: "Her sporting record is very good."
 He added, however, that her communication could be a point to improve: "She has hardened, perhaps a little too much ...
 There is probably better communication to be had.”
 In the summer of 2021, Eric Blahic, Diacre’s assistant coach since January 2020, stepped down from his role.
 He was the second assistant coach under Diacre to step down since 2017.
 Blahic was reprimanded by Diacre for having private, off-the-record conversations with players, and upon his departure he blamed Diacre for wanting too much control.